Mona Lisa: Hermitage Mona Lisa

 A version known as the Hermitage Mona Lisa is in the Hermitage Museum and it was made by an unknown 16th-century artist.

-The Mona Lisa Illusion
+Mona Lisa illusion

-If a person being photographed looks into the camera lens, the image produced provides an illusion that viewers perceive as the subject looking at them, irrespective of the photographs' position.
+If a person being photographed looks into the camera lens, the image produced provides an illusion that viewers perceive as the subject looking at them, irrespective of the photograph's position.
 It is presumably for this reason that many people, while taking photographs, ask subjects to look at the camera rather than anywhere else.
-In psychology, this is known as "the Mona Lisa illusion" after the famous painting which also presents the same illusion.
+In psychology, this is known as the "Mona Lisa illusion", which was named after the famous painting that also presents the same illusion.

+Features of the golden ratio

+The painting has features of the golden ratio and reveals several Golden triangles as well as the Golden spiral.

+In Figure 1, the point $M$ (Mona Lisa's left eye) divides the lines $[DK]$ and $[EL]$ in the golden ratio.

+The triangles $ABC$, $DEF$, $AFG$, $FBH$, $HGF$ and $GHC$ are golden triangles, because in each of these six triangles base and legs are in the golden ratio to each other.

+The Golden spiral is shown in Figure 2.
+It is positioned so that it starts at Mona Lisa's right wrist and touches the top of her head.
+The tip of her nose then forms the point towards which the spiral converges.

+There is little evidence to suggest that Leonardo intentionally used the golden ratio in the painting according to Walter Isaacson.